LODSContent/All-MOC/MOC/en/DP-602-Setup.md

     - **User name**: +++@lab.VirtualMachine(Win11-CL-01).Username+++
     - **Password**: +++@lab.VirtualMachine(Win11-CL-01).Password+++

+>[!alert] Microsoft has identified capacity concerns with the Microsoft Fabric that are impacting this labs experience.
+Learners will not be able to complete the below steps.
+We apologize and are working alongside Microsoft to resolve the issue as soon as possible.

 ## Create a free-tier Power BI account

 1. In the virtual machine, open a web browser and browse to +++https://app.fabric.microsoft.com+++.